 - Share your journey.
 If you’ve a spare space in your car or are looking for one, go to our GoCarShare page.

 - Go by bus.
-We've put on a free shuttle bus service - both ways all weekend - for Wotton, Charfield and Kingswood residents.
+We've put on a free shuttle bus service - both ways all weekend - for Wotton, Charfield, Kingswood, Dursley and Cam residents.
 More details can be found on Getting Here.

 Recycle your rubbish

 We provide recycling bins around the festival and campsites - please remember to use them.
 All waste is processed through a waste transfer station sorting plastic, cardboard, paper and metal for recycling.
 All food/drink retailers are required to use recyclable, re-usable or compostable containers.
-You might find it helpful to know there’s fresh drinking water throughout the site - so no need for lots of plastic bottles.
+You might find it helpful to know there’s fresh clean drinking water throughout the site, tested by the local authority - so no need for lots of plastic bottles.

 Following your feedback we now use re-usable plastic cups with the Nibley logo at our bars – saving the use and disposal of thousands of disposable plastic cups.
 It’ll cost you just £1 for your first cup which you can then get refilled or exchanged for a clean cup at no additional cost.
 At the end of the festival you can keep your cup and any left overs will be cleaned and stored for next year.